 A: Providing you are able to return to the US if invited for an interview then it is fine for you to be overseas.
 The Commission is, however, unable to refund Trans-Atlantic fares.

-Q: I will be overseas in the fall, can I be interviewed by Skype?
+Q: I will be overseas in the fall, can I be interviewed virtually?

-A: The Commission only offers in person interviews and does not allow interviews over Skype.
+A: The Commission only offers in person interviews and does not allow interviews virtually.

 Q: Is possible to do a 1-year MA whilst conducting research (in effect doing both part-time, and thus stretching the one-year MA over two years)?

 A: It would not be possible to be signed up to the MA part time, as the Entry Clearance regulations for the UK requires that students be registered full time.
 In addition the Marshall Commission requires full time registration.